Auburn Alabama Divorce Attorneys

 For the vast majority of couples who choose to dissolve their marriages in Alabama, the process is not as simple as merely parting ways; instead, there are various issues in a divorce that must be resolved before the divorce will be complete.
 These include:

-- Division of property.
+- Division of property and debt.
 During the course of a marriage, all property that is acquired by either spouse becomes marital property, even if it is bought in the name of just one of the parties.
 Further, all marital property is subject to division that is equitable at the time of a marriage’s end, but not necessarily equal.
 Understanding the difference, and what type of property you may be able to keep, as well as how to negotiate a fair property division settlement can be complex.
 Our lawyers represent you every step of the way, and can even litigate on your behalf should it come to that.

-- Spousal maintenance/support.
+Debt and asset division is a key issue in divorce, and you have to know what you have before you can figure out how much you’ll get.
+You may also want to discuss whether each asset was brought into the marriage by one party or accumulated during the marriage. - Spousal maintenance/support.
 Another common issue in a divorce is spousal support, also called spousal maintenance or alimony.
 This type of support is paid by one party to the other in order to provide financial assistance needed following the separation and dissolution of marriage.
 Spousal support is appropriate when one party to the marriage is financially dependent upon the other.
 When deciding whether or not spousal support is appropriate, and if so, how much the award will be, the court will consider a number of factors – some of which are, how long the couple has been married, the standard of living established during the course of the marriage, the age and condition of each spouse, each spouse’s contributions to the marriage and other party, and more.

 - Child custody and child support.
 More than any other issue in a divorce, who will have custody of a child or children is probably the most emotionally charged.
 Indeed, even when parents are ready to say goodbye to one another and end their marriage, neither is typically prepared for the effect that the dissolution of marriage may have on their child/children.